How to Protect Access Database from Copying? – 10 Ways!

 9. Bypassing The Bypass Key

-Last but not the least thing that you all must try to secure the designed functioning of Access database application.
+Last but not least thing that you all must try to secure is the designed functioning of Access database application.
 The only thing you need to do is to disable the shift bypass property.
-This will close the open backdoor for hackers or third party users to steal your Access database.
+This will close the open backdoor for hackers or third-party users to steal your Access database.

 You all must consider this technique, as a silly point but let me tell you the fact.
-If the shift key is clicked during database startup, execution of AutoExec macro and startup form opening automatically gets disabled.
+If the shift key is clicked during database startup, execution of AutoExec macro and the startup form opening automatically get disabled.

-You can catch more information regarding bypassing the bypass key read this helpful tutorial: How To Disable/Enable the Shift Bypass Key in Microsoft Access.
+You can catch more information regarding bypassing the bypass key by reading this helpful tutorial: How To Disable/Enable the Shift Bypass Key in Microsoft Access.

 10. Lock Tables In An Access App

-If you want to keep your Access database tables completely intact from being copied, edited o deleted by anyone then you can use lock tables in Access web app.
-Locking table helps greatly when you want to insert sample data in the Access web app which you give it to other app users.
+If you want to keep your Access database tables completely intact from being copied, edited, or deleted by anyone, then you can use lock tables in the Access web app.
+Locking the table helps greatly when you want to insert sample data in the Access web app which you give it to other app users.

 I found this feature useful when I need to distribute an Access app in my app catalog.

-• Open your web app in Access after then choose the table which you require to lock.
+• Open your web app in Access and then choose the table that you require to lock.

 • Now go to the Table Selector present in the left pane.